-Following a concern about a child's safety or welfare, the searching and screening of children and confiscation of any items, including any electronic devices, will be managed in line with the school's Behaviour Policy, which is informed by the DfE 'Searching, screening and confiscation at school' guidance (July 2022).
+Following a concern about a child's safety or welfare, the searching and screening of children and confiscation of any items, including any electronic devices, will be managed in line with the School/College Behaviour Policy and/or 'Searching, Screening and Confiscation' policy which is informed by the DfE 'Searching, screening and confiscation at school' guidance (July 2022).

-The DSL (or Deputy DSL) will be informed of any searching incidents (ideally in advance and thus can contribute to the decision making and any arrangements) where there were reasonable grounds to suspect a pupil was in possession of a prohibited item as listed in our Behaviour Policy.
-The DSL (or Deputy DSL) will then consider the circumstances of the pupil who has been searched to assess the incident against any potential wider safeguarding concerns.
-Staff will involve the DSL (or Deputy DSL) without delay if they believe that a search has revealed a safeguarding risk.
+The DSL (or deputy) will be informed of any searching incidents (ideally in advance and thus can contribute to the decision making and any arrangements) where there were reasonable grounds to suspect a pupil/student was in possession of a prohibited item as listed in our Behaviour Policy.
+The DSL (or deputy) will then consider the circumstances of the pupil/student who has been searched to assess the incident against any potential wider safeguarding concerns.
+Staff will involve the DSL (or deputy) without delay if they believe that a search has revealed a safeguarding risk.